-Example: Sometimes, forming an openended question is really just a matter of rephrasing a closed-ended question so you’re more intentional about what you’re asking.
+Example: Sometimes, forming an open-ended inquiry is really just a matter of rephrasing a closed-ended thought so you’re more intentional about what you’re asking.
 For example, “Explain whether you’d like to be on Noah’s ark.”
 Here’s another example of an openended question: “Why do you or don’t you agree with this statement: God answers every prayer?”

 Why Open-Ended Questions Work:

-Kids can’t give a pat answer to an open-ended question.
+Kids can’t give a pat answer to an open-ended inquiry.
 They have to be engaged in the discussion—and that means they’re growing in understanding.